cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 ### Wachterhaus (N4)
 >This house seems disgusted with itself.
 A slouching roof hangs heavy over furrowed gables, and moss-covered walls sag and bulge under the weight of the vegetation.
 As you study the house's sullen countenance, you hear the edifice actually groan.
 Only then do you realize the extent to which the house hates what it has become.

+#### Interactions
+- [[Fiona Wachter|Lady Wachter]] invites them to sit down for dinner, and her servants serve a decadent roast with all the fixings as well as plenty of wine
+- She'll ask what they're doing in town and try to get to know them first, but will eventually share the following:
+	- She's not happy with the rule of [[Vargas Vallakovich|The Baron]]:
+		- Vargas isn't the first terrible Burgomaster of the Vallakovich family.
+Each Burgomaster has been just as terrible, if not worse, in their rules.
+Don't the PCs feel such leadership should end with Vargas?
+		- Vargas and his captain, Izek Strazni, are brutes.
+Many believe only Izek is responsible for torturing prisoners, but Fiona knows that Vargas has his own mean streak.
+Perhaps that is why his wife, Lydia, is so delicate in nature...
+		- Fiona tried to do the diplomatic thing and consolidate an understanding with the Burgomaster by arranging the marriage between their children.
+However, she was unaware that Victor Vallakovich could be as cruel as his father at so young an age.
+Though Fiona doesn't know what exactly Victor did to make her daughter lose her mind, she knows it must have been horrible.
+It obviously and truthfully pains Fiona to relate Stella's condition to the party, but she'll do so to impress the corruption of the Burgomaster's family line.
+	- [[Strahd Von Zarovich|Strahd]] (if he comes up in conversation):
+		- Fiona is the only person in Vallaki who will call Strahd by name, directly against Vallaki's laws.
+She does this because she has no fear of him.
+		- Fiona sees no monster in the land but Vargas himself.
+Fiona believes that Vargas' fear of Strahd is only an excuse to get away with mistreating the people of Vallaki.
+She believes Vargas actively sows that fear to get the people to follow to him in a great conspiracy.
+This is false, however.
+Vargas actively believes the delusions he preaches and is in no way as manipulative as Fiona thinks.
+		- As in the raw text, Fiona refers to Strahd as simply a "negligent landlord."
+		- If the flow of conversation allows, Fiona will happily relate her meeting with Strahd when she was a teenager (detailed in [[Fiona Wachter|Fiona]]) She uses the story to prove how benign she believes Strahd to be.

+- At the end:
+	- if hostile: she'll thank them and send the party on their way
+	- if sympathetic: she'll tell them about the prophesy and that she believes their arrival means the start of a new age she'll ask for the following:
+		- She plans to overthrow [[Vargas Vallakovich|Vargas]] during the coming festival
+			- she would like the party's assistance
+		- She needs additional intel on Vargas and his foul practices
+			- She asks the party to go to the mansion to collect information (also maybe the reformation center) to use for the revolt
+			- She wants to know how [[Victor Vallakovich|Victor]] caused [[Stella Wachter|Stella]]'s condition
+			- She offers a place to stay

 #### Book
 The Wachter family, once an influential noble line in Barovia, owns and occupies a mansion in Vallaki.
 The house's reigning governess, [[Fiona Wachter]], is a loyal servant of [[Strahd Von Zarovich|Strahd]].
 She seeks to supplant [[Vargas Vallakovich|Baron Vargas Vallakovich]] as the town burgomaster.